 U.S. immigration

-A US visa is a stamp that you get on your travel document, more specifically your passport, which means that you are eligible to enter the United States.
-Having a US Visa does not necessarily mean that you will enter the US, as this is at the discretion of the Department of Homeland Security (DHS), and the Customs and Borders Protection (CPB) Inspectors.
+A US visa is a vital endorsement stamped on your travel document, specifically your passport, signifying your eligibility to enter the United States.
+It's important to note that possessing a US Visa does not guarantee entry; that decision lies with the Department of Homeland Security (DHS) and the Customs and Border Protection (CBP) Inspectors.

-On the other hand, citizens of Visa Waiver Countries and citizens of Bermuda and Canada can travel to the US for temporary stays of 90 days or less without a visa if they travel for tourism or business purposes.
-They can instead get an ESTA (Electronic System for Travel Authorization) from the US Customs and Borders Protection’s (CBP).
-This authorizing document categorizes the traveler as a citizen of a participating country in the VWP agreement.
+On the flip side, citizens hailing from Visa Waiver Countries, Bermuda, and Canada enjoy the privilege of traveling to the US for short-term stays of 90 days or less without the need for a visa.
+They can opt for an ESTA (Electronic System for Travel Authorization) from the US Customs and Border Protection (CBP).
+This authorization categorizes the traveler as a citizen of a participating country in the Visa Waiver Program (VWP) agreement.

 As defined by the US immigration law, the types of visa you must obtain must relate to the purpose of your travel.
 There are two main categories of US visas.